PedroCristo/portfolio_project_1/README.md

 ### Interactive Links

 * At the bottom of the Landing Page and footer, users can access the company social media links (Facebook and Twitter).
-Once these icons are clicked on they are opened in a new tab.
+Once these icons are clicked they are opened in a new tab.
 * In the Banner Bali and Banner Maldives the user can directly telephone the company by clicking the 'book now' button.

 ## Features
 * Responsive on all device sizes between 280px - 2600px wide